mincong-h/mincong-h.github.io/_posts/2023-01-28-microservices-communication-using-grpc.md

     customerService--)customerStub: GetCustomerResponse (HTTP/2)
 ```

 There are other types of RPCs, such as server streaming RPC, client streaming RPC, and bidirectional streaming RPC.
 But I believe that they are for advanced use-cases and we don't need to discuss them here.
-Visit [RPC life cycle - gRPC](https://grpc.io/docs/what-is-grpc/core-concepts/#rpc-life-cycle) for more details.
+Visit the official documentation about [RPC life cycle - gRPC](https://grpc.io/docs/what-is-grpc/core-concepts/#rpc-life-cycle) for more details.

 ## Going Further